atomescrochus/laravel-bulma-starter/README.md

 # laravel-bulma-starter

-A quick replacement for Laravel's basic templates, built with Bulma
+A quick replacement for Laravel's basic templates, built with Bulma.

+**NOT USABLE IN PRODUCTION YET**

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)